devychen/detective_sim/metrics.md

 # 2. Classifier model

-2.1 Extract the **predicted probability** of the correct class and plot mean (over simulations) over turns
+2.1 Extract the **predicted probability** of the correct class and **plot mean** over turns over simulations.

 - CIs over simulations

-2.2 Calculate average **Brier score** (mean squared error of predicted probabilities) over turns (in order to estimate whether there is a significant increase or decrease trend)
+2.2 Calculate average **Brier score** (mean squared error of predicted probabilities) over turns (in order to estimate whether there is a significant increase or decrease trend).
-- Fit **linear regressions** to the scores over turns
+- Fit **linear regressions** to the scores over turns.

 哪个score? brier?